Are coins a good investment?

 (The rest refers to ancient coins.)

 Written in 2018: If you think coins have gone up since you started collecting, consider the possibility that your standards have gone up and that is the true cause of the perception of rising prices.
 The quality of a coin bought when you were a beginner is no longer as pleasing as it once was, so you now need to pay more to get a coin you like.
 I submit that usually the increase in cost of desirable coins is actually the cost of higher quality, not a true increase in prices.
-(Inflation can also be a factor if you compare to prices from long ago.)
+(Inflation can also be a factor if you compare to prices from very long ago.)
 [Comment, November 4, 2020: Some prices of excellent coins have gone up substantially during the Covid-19 crisis.
 It seems that collectors are spending more on their collections; whether this effect will persist is uncertain.]

 One piece of advice that has been offered for decades has some truth, if your goal is making money.
 (However, with coins, it should not be.)
 That is, buy very high quality coins.
 Not all top quality coins go up enough to make money (most don't), but only top quality coins go up enough to make money (some do).
 Long ago I thought that nicer coins already cost a lot more and that multiple would not get much higher.
 I was wrong.
 How can coins that are already expensive increase more than nice coins that cost much less?